 March 6 – Two-hour Business Workshop with Zingerman’s Ari Weinzweig at The Factory.
 It’s also Employee Recognition Day.
 We will be sharing this special day with an afternoon of staff development led by Ari.

 March 8 – Daylight Savings time begins—longer days, longer light each day, one of our favorite days of the year.
 WHEW…we’ve almost made it.

 March 12—our newest Alabama Chanin Pop-up Shop @ LF8 in New York City opens.

-March 14 –Weather permitting, this weekend begins our gardening season: Empty compost and turn compost into garden bed and mulch, transplant broccoli seedlings, kale, and snow peas to the garden, plant carrots and lettuce.
+March 14 –Weather permitting, this weekend begins our gardening season: Empty compost and turn compost into garden bed and mulch, transplant broccoli seedlings, kale, and snow peas to the garden, plant carrots, and lettuce.
 (I usually start this a bit later than others in our community.)

 March 20 – First Day of Spring (new moon) and a flight to New York City.

-March 21 – Maggie’s Birthday—this year we are spending her day with a trip to see the Rockettes new Spring Spectacular at Radio City Music Hall, ice skating, and this, and this, and this (all planned by Maggie)—a perfect nine-year-old Mother-Daughter weekend.
+March 21 – Maggie’s Birthday—this year we are spending her day with a trip to see the Rockettes new Spring Spectacular at Radio City Music Hall, ice skating, and this, and this (all planned by Maggie)—a perfect nine-year-old Mother-Daughter weekend.